Bill guaranteeing right to birth control blocked in U.S. Senate by Republican - NewsBreak

 Bill guaranteeing right to birth control blocked in U.S. Senate by Republican

-But Iowa Republican Sen. Joni Ernst blocked their efforts by objecting to Massachusetts Democratic Sen. Ed Markey’s request for unanimous consent to pass the bill , saying the measure went too far.
+But Iowa Republican Sen. Joni Ernst blocked their efforts Wednesday by objecting to Massachusetts Democratic Sen. Ed Markey’s request for unanimous consent to pass the bill, saying the measure went too far.
 Under Senate procedures, no roll call vote was taken.

 Unanimous consent is a fast-track way to pass bills in the Senate, but any senator can object and block the legislation.
 The other path forward for bills would require the votes of 60 senators in the evenly divided Senate to advance beyond a filibuster.